 As a pure cyclists shop, Toseland was always giving advice to the young and old on all aspects of cycling, he was especially active gathering a crowd on Sunday mornings and tackling a 60-mile run on the flats from Salisbury to Gawler way.

 It is believed that approximately 700 specials were built, available in either road or track models.
-The road models incorporated at the time the expensive Campagnolo dropouts and fork tips if requested.
+The road models incorporated at the time the expensive Campagnolo dropouts and fork tips if requested and Toseland claimed that his cycles were not mass produced.

-Deane Toseland Special script was enamelled on the down tube with early Toseland examples featuring detailed scroll work with script letter T on the seat-tube, fine brazings throughout and later models incorporating fancy clover shaped lug cut-outs on each three main tubes with swirls cut-aways.
+The Deane Toseland Special script was enamelled on the down tube with early Toseland examples featuring detailed scroll work with script letter T on the seat-tube, fine brazing throughout with extra supports on pure track frames and the later models incorporating fancy clover shaped lug cut-outs on each three main tubes with swirls cut-away.

-Toseland bikes built by ‘Flip’ Garner and Bernie Hale and painted by Les Hall.
+Toseland bikes were built by ‘Flip’ Garner and Bernie Hale and painted by Les Hall.

 The Toseland Roadmaster model was the top of the line.